jacurtis813/third-lesson/README.md

 * Perform the tic-tac-toe board challenge to better understand the positioning.
 (NOTE: you can apply two classes by class="first-name second-name"- just add the space do not add commas)
 * Clean up HTML and CSS.
 Apply all comments and commit.
 * Last step.
 Research/ Look up how to center the entire table in the web page.
 (NOTE: What we found was margin: auto; which will become responsive with the page when resizing the web browser)
+* using the css properties that we have learned, center all the content without changing previous css.